danikagupta/reference_crawler/documentation/Running.md

      - Confidence score
      - Reasoning for decision
    - Sets 'qualified' field in database (true if relevant with high confidence)
+   - Updates status to 'FailedProcessing' with error message on failure
    - Skips papers that have already been qualified
    - Papers can be qualified at any point after text extraction

 3. **Reference Processing Stage**:
-   - User selects number of files to process in this batch
-   - Takes files that are:
-     - Marked as qualified (qualified = true)
-     - Have status "TextExtracted"
+   - Takes qualified papers with 'TextExtracted' status
-     - Up to the specified limit
-   - Loads extracted text from `/txt_files/{file_id}.txt`
-   - Uses OpenAI to identify references in the text
+   - Extracts references from text content
-   - Creates structured reference records in Firestore with:
+   - Creates reference records in database
-     - Full reference text
-     - Authors
-     - Title
-     - Year
+   - Updates paper status to 'TextProcessed' on success
-   - Updates file status to "TextProcessed"
+   - Updates status to 'FailedProcessing' with error message on failure
-   - Stores reference count in file record
+   - Records reference count for successful processing in file record

-3. **Reference Crawling Stage**:
+4. **Reference Crawling Stage**:
-   - User selects number of references to crawl in this batch
-   - Takes references with status "NewReference" (up to the specified limit)
+   - Takes references with 'NewReference' status
-   - Uses Google Custom Search API to find PDF links
+   - Searches for PDFs using Google Custom Search
-   - For each search result:
-     - Checks if PDF URL already exists in database to avoid duplicates
-     - Downloads PDF if new and stores in Firebase Storage
+   - Downloads found PDFs
-     - Creates new PDF file record with:
+   - Creates new PDF records with 'Initial' status
-       - Unique file_id (based on URL hash)
+   - Updates reference status to 'ProcessedReference' on success
+   - Updates status to 'FailedProcessing' with error message on failure
+   - Continues processing even if individual downloads fail
        - Title from search results
        - Status: "Initial"
        - Incremented depth (parent depth + 1)